CaptStephan/Udacity_Proj1_People_Counter/WRITEUP.md

 I first did a quick Google search for possible pre-trained models and came up with ALEXNET that won the Imagenet Large Scale Visual Recognition Challenge (ILSVRC) in 2012.
 This seemed a little lofty, so I did more searching and came across the TensorFlow Model Zoo.
 Available models in the Model Zoo provided options for accuracy and speed on pre-trained TensorFlow models.
 I chose the "Faster RCN Inception V2" model based on high relative performace and above average accuracy.
 Only models that output boxes were considered.

-Relative performace was evaluated using the table here: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md
+Relative performance was evaluated using the table here: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md

 The model files were downloaded from: